MESAHub/mesa/docs/source/developing/infrastructure.rst

 Website
 ^^^^^^^

-We still use the mesa.sourceforge.net website domian name, but only for a top-level redirect to docs.mesastar.org.
+We still use the mesa.sourceforge.net website domain name, but only for a top-level redirect to docs.mesastar.org.

 The source code for the old sourceforge site lives at https://github.com/MESAHub/mesa-website.